-If you want to save time, Waze has services that can help you avoid these.
+If you want to save time, Waze has services to help you avoid these.

-In the same way you avoided tolls, you can also avoid these things.
-Just tap the Routes & HOV button at the bottom of your screen and click the switch next to Avoid freeways, Avoid ferries, or Avoid difficult intersections.
+In the same way, you avoid tolls and can also prevent these things.
+Just tap the Routes & HOV button at the bottom of your screen and click the switch next to Avoid freeways, ferries, or complex intersections.